 - Gender changes.

-You have to apply for the new BRP within three months and could be fined up to £1,000 or have your stay in the UK shortened if you do not apply in time.
+You must apply for the new BRP within three months and could be fined up to £1,000 or have your stay in the UK shortened if you do not apply in time.

-You have to pay for the replacement BRP.
-You can apply online at this link:
+You have to pay for the replacement BRP, and can apply online at this link:

 Change of Circumstances